Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Results

 We computed the distribution of residuals divided by scaled uncertainties and show the plot for experiments at baseline K2Ws and KkWz in Figure~\ref{f:e3_nrml_err}.
 For comparison, we also plot the Gaussian distributions with the first moments equal to the bias and with fitted second moments.
 We see that the distribution of normalized differences of $E_3$ angles determined from observations at KkWz baselines has a positive excess kurtosis, 0.84, i.e. that distribution has heavier tails than the normal distribution in the regions of normalized residuals that are by a modulo above 2.5.
 This is a common feature of empirical distributions.
 The fitted second moment, 2.60 for K2Ws and 1.18 of KkWz baseline is within 5--10\% of the ratio of the rms to the mean formal uncertainty.
 We should note that baselines K2Ws and KkWz are geometrically almost identical.
 The main difference is the recorded bandwidth and therefore, the reported group delay uncertainties.

-We show in Figure~\ref{f:e3_kkwz} the differences in $E_3$ angles from the INT-INT-1 campaign that has been running for over 25~years.
+We show in Figure~\ref{f:e3_kkwz} the differences in $E_3$ angles from the \chalp{INT-INT-1}{IVS-INT-1} campaign that has been running for over 25~years.
 We do not see a significant systematic pattern in the plot of residuals.
-Then we computed the rms over six summer months May, June, July, August, September, October and over six winter moths.
-The rms of differences are 1.57 and 1.39~nrad respectively.
+Then we computed the \chalp{rms}{std} over six summer months May, June, July, August, September, October and over six winter moths.
+The rms of differences are \chalp{1.57 and 1.39~nrad}{1.66 and 1.49~nrad} respectively.
 Since the number of winter and summer concurrent experiments is over 1400, the F-test shows that this difference is significant at a $10^{-5}$ level.
 Winter IVS-INT-1 experiments are more accurate than summer experiments.
-Summer experiments on average add in quadrature 0.78~nrad variance.
+Summer experiments on average add in quadrature 0.73~nrad variance.

 We performed a similar summer/winter test for VGOS-INT-A campaign at baseline K2Ws.
 Both ends of baseline K2Ws and KKWz are located within less than 100~meters of each other.
-The corrected rms of the differences are 1.11~nrad for winter and 1.42~nrad for summer.
+The corrected rms of the differences are \chalp{1.11~nrad for winter and 1.42~nrad}{1.23~nrad for winter and 1.52~nrad} for summer.
 According to F-test these differences are significant at a $6 \cdot 10^{-4}$ level.
-Summer experiments on average add in quadrature 0.88~nrad variance.
+Summer experiments on average add in quadrature 0.89~nrad variance \addlp{with respect to winter experiments.}